Good health starts in the gut.

-If the digestion process is not working effectively, then you might experience health problems – even if you are eating healthy food.
+If the digestion process is not working effectively, you might experience health problems – even if you are eating healthy food.

 Good digestion depends on several factors including chewing, levels of digestive enzymes and hydrochloric acid, and proper functioning of the liver, gallbladder, pancreas and intestines.